asiasharif/Consensys-Final-Project-/README.md

 Since it is a big project, I have decided to start with creating a basic blockchain website where user can send an email to reciepient and also building a basic ethereum wallet.

 user:
+1. user registers account - name - intro etc
-1. user able to submit email on the website
+2. user able to submit email on the website
-2. user can only send one email at a time
+3. user can only send one email at a time
-3. user will have reigster an account on the website
+4. user will have reigster an account on the website

 Transactions:
 1. user able to send money to recepient